influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 InfluxDB is deployed to a Kubernetes namespace which, throughout the following installation procedure, is referred to as the _target_ namespace.
-For simplicity, we assume this namespace is named `influxdb`, however you're free to use any name you like.
+For simplicity, we assume this namespace is `influxdb`, however you may use any name you like.

 The InfluxDB installation, update, and upgrade processes are driven by editing and applying a [Kubernetes custom resource (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) called `AppInstance`.
-The `AppInstance` CRD is defined in a YAML file (use `example-customer.yml` as a starting point) that contains key information, such as:
+The `AppInstance` CRD is defined in a YAML file (use `example-customer.yml` as a template) that contains key information, such as:

 - Name of the target namespace
 - Version of the InfluxDB package
 - Reference to the InfluxDB container registry pull secrets
-- Hostname on which the InfluxDB API is exposed
+- Hostname where the InfluxDB API is exposed
 - Parameters to connect to [external prerequisites](/influxdb/clustered/install/prerequisites/)

 ## Configure your cluster